ofmla/devito-wiki/Spring-2019-cleanup.md

 - https://github.com/opesci/devito/issues/639
 - performance regression (this would be awesome; enabled via USP subscription?)
 - mirror sympy's gitter in our of our slack channels
-- brazil tutorials public and through CI
+- brazil tutorials public and through CI (BinderHub, requires repo2docker support)
 - Overthrust setup for 3D RTM (host data and find copyright)
 - Revise 2019-roadmap.